Debajyati/Bookpository/README.md

 # Bookpository
-A bundle of books in pdf format that may be helpful for CSE/IT students
+A bundle of books in pdf/html format that may be helpful for CSE/IT students

 If anyone finds any book useful then he/she should purchase that book.